Skip to content

 The CQ class

-CQ is the central object that binds together the handler registries and the DI adapter.
-The module-level decorators (command_handler, event_handler, query_handler) and bus factories (new_command_bus, new_event_bus, new_query_bus) all derive from a default CQ instance created at import time.
+CQ ties together the handler registries and the DI adapter.
+The module-level decorators (command_handler, event_handler, query_handler) and bus factories (new_command_bus, new_event_bus, new_query_bus) all derive from a default CQ instance built at import time.

 from cq import CQ, ContextCommandPipeline